-- In the recovery area, we will observe you for 30 minutes as you might feel a little drowsy and sleepy. - We will also offer you some light refreshments and after this you can go home.
+- In the recovery area, we will observe you for 30 minutes as you might feel little a drowsy and sleepy. - We will offer you some light refreshments and after this you can go home.

-What do I need to do when I go home?
+What do I need to do when I get home?

 When you get home, please continue to take any regular medication.
 It may be necessary for you to take painkillers for a day or two.
 You might need someone at home to help you but you do not have to stay in bed.
-The plaster can be removed the next day.
+You can remove the plaster the next day.